 The sensitivity to the heat makes all the difference in a fan for a wood burning stove.
 If it is not sensitive enough it won’t run when it needs to.
 If it is too sensitive it will run all the time.
 You need a fan that has the right sensitivity.
 It should turn on when the stove begins to heat up and shut back off when it begins to cool down.

-Durability: This fan will be in a very hot area all or the time.
+This fan will be in a very hot area all the time.
 It should be made from durable metal materials and be able to withstand very high temperatures.
 If it is made of plastic it might end up melting.

 If it is made out of softer metals that accumulate heat it could present a burn hazard.
 Pick a fan that’s made from steel and has no plastic parts that may be easily damaged.